fastify/fastify/docs/Errors.md

 <a name="FST_ERR_CTP_INVALID_TYPE"></a>
 #### FST_ERR_CTP_INVALID_TYPE

-The content-type should be a string.
+The `Content-Type` should be a string.

 <a name="FST_ERR_CTP_EMPTY_TYPE"></a>
 #### FST_ERR_CTP_EMPTY_TYPE